Multilevel quasi Monte Carlo methods for elliptic PDEs with random field coefficients via fast white noise sampling: Sampling coupled realizations for MLQMC

-\begin{remark}[General domains] We briefly speculate on the extension of the methods presented to more general (i.e.~non boxed) domains.
-The same sampling method could be generalized to general convex domains by introducing ``generalized'' Haar wavelets and meshes, obtained by partitioning a mesh into sub-regions and defining the cells of $D_\mathscr{L}$ through aggregation of the cells of $D_h$.
+\begin{remark}[General domains] The same sampling method could possibly be generalized to arbitrary convex domains by introducing ``generalized'' Haar wavelets and meshes, obtained by partitioning $D_h$ into $\mathscr{N}_{\mathscr{L}}$ sub-regions each of which defining a Haar mesh cell.
+In this case the ``Haar cells'' would not be boxes, but polygons or polyhedra obtained by aggregating the FEM cells of the sub-regions and the ``Haar wavelets'' would just be piecewise constant over these cells.
 Establishing any theoretical results in this case would be more complex, but the same algorithm should carry forward after accounting for the fact that the ``Haar cells'' obtained through aggregation would have variable volume.
 The advantage of doing this is that no supermesh would then be required in the QMC case (the Haar mesh would be nested within $D_h$ by construction) and only one supermesh construction would be needed (between $D_h^\ell$ and $D_h^{\ell-1}$) in the non-nested MLQMC case.
-We leave the implementation of this extension to future work. \end{remark}
+We leave the non-trivial implementation of this extension to future work. \end{remark}